Starlink: Military communications

 In 2019, tests by the United States Air Force Research Laboratory (AFRL) demonstrated a 610 Mbit/s data link through Starlink to a Beechcraft C-12 Huron aircraft in flight.
 Additionally, in late 2019, the United States Air Force successfully tested a connection with Starlink on an AC-130 Gunship.

-In 2020, the Air Force utilized Starlink in support of its Advanced Battlefield management system during a live-fire exercise.
+In 2020, the Air Force used Starlink in support of its Advanced Battlefield management system during a live-fire exercise.
 They demonstrated Starlink connected to a "variety of air and terrestrial assets" including the Boeing KC-135 Stratotanker.